ryoppippi/talks/2024-11-23/slides.md

 I started coding in 2015, and my first editor was Atom.

-Then, I moved to VSCode in 2017.
+[click] Then, I moved to VSCode in 2017.

-In 2021, I started using vscode-neovim extension,
+[click] In 2021, I started using vscode-neovim extension, and this was my first vim experience.

-and, in 2022, I switched to Neovim.
+[click] in 2022, I switched to Neovim.

 So, I'm using Neovim for about three years now.
 -->